nhn/tui.editor/apps/editor/docs/custom-markdown-renderer.md

 ## Basic Usage

 The Editor accepts the `customMarkdownRenderer` option, which is a key-value object.
-The keys of the object is types of node of the AST, and the values are convertor functions to be used for converting a node to string that will be used in the final markdown.
+The keys of the object are types of node of the AST, and the values are convertor functions to be used for converting a node to string that will be used in the final markdown.

 The following code is a basic example of using `customMarkdownRenderer` option.